 Months of entry

-This new programme integrates the clinical, academic and research components of neurophysiotherapy practice, with an emphasis on the management of patients with neurological disorders.
-The programme fosters understanding of evidence-based practice and encourages physiotherapists to develop as advanced practitioners.
-Students select from a wide range of modules according to their interest and complete at least one clinical placement.
+This programme integrates the clinical, academic and research components of neurophysiotherapy practice, with an emphasis on the management of patients with neurological disorders.
+You will develop an understanding of evidence-based practice and develop as an advanced physiotherapy practitioner.
+You will be able to select from a wide range of modules according to your interest and complete at least one clinical placement.

 UCL is a world-leading university offering well-established and popular postgraduate physiotherapy programmes that are highly regarded both locally and internationally.

-The neurophysiotherapy degree offers an extensive range of core and optional modules in specialist areas and lectures, tutorial and workshops are delivered by recognised experts in physiotherapy practice.
+The neurophysiotherapy degree offers an extensive range of compulsory and optional modules in specialist areas.
+Lectures, tutorial and workshops are delivered by recognised experts in physiotherapy practice.
 We have close links to the UCL Institute of Neurology and the National Hospital for Neurology and Neurosurgery at Queen Square with its specialist physiotherapy department.

 Our students come from all over the world.
 This cross-fertilisation of international experience and ideas generates a powerful and inspirational platform for postgraduate physiotherapy learning which, combined with the central London location, makes UCL an attractive choice for physiotherapy students.